8 Ways to Maximize Brand Awareness Through Paid and Organic Search

 You can maximize brand awareness by leveraging the accessible data from your paid and organic search strategies to make them more effective.
 Achieve this by developing a strong SEO foundation, breaking down silos between teams, combining data, and analyzing user behaviors.

 Today, consumers are empowered to educate themselves.
 While they still receive ads on traditional mediums, they increasingly seek solutions online.
-A full 87% of shoppers in the U.S. begin product searches online, with a majority turning to Google to find the answers they need.
+A full in the U.S. begin product searches online, with a majority turning to Google to find the answers they need.
 The path to purchase is non-linear, with multiple touches occurring across channels, devices, and locations.
 Consumers want to research, reflect, and compare their options before making a decision.

-Providing potential customers with helpful content throughout this journey is the best way to build trust.
-54% of consumers say they trust websites more that appear at the top of the search engine results pages (SERPs).
+Providing potential customers with helpful content throughout this journey is the best way to build trust. say they trust websites more that appear at the top of the search engine results pages (SERPs).
 Ranking highly on Google is the best way to build brand awareness, generate leads, increase revenue, and provide genuine value to your customers.

 Before we dive into concrete strategies on how to improve brand awareness through paid and organic search, let’s get started with the key terms to know about brand awareness and search marketing.